Central sleep apnea is breathing disorder in which breathing repeatedly stops and starts during sleep. These pauses in breathing are called apneas.

 Common symptoms of central sleep apnea include:

-Consult a medical professional if you have — or if your partner notices — any symptoms of central sleep apnea, particularly:
+Talk to someone on your primary healthcare team if you have — or if your partner notices — any symptoms of central sleep apnea, particularly:

 Certain factors put you at increased risk of central sleep apnea: